BEARS IN JAPAN: CHARACTERISTICS, BEHAVIOR, SPECIES, HUMANS

 Brown Bears in Japan

-By some estimates there are around 3,000 brown bears in Japan, all of them in Hokkaido.
+In the 2000s, there were estimated to be around 3,000 brown bears in Japan, all of them in Hokkaido.
 This is about four times the number of grizzly bears found in the continental United States.
 They occasionally eat livestock and kill people.
 Mushroom hunters and fishermen have been mauled but mostly the bears keep their distance from people.
 For a long time brown bears were viewed as pests in Japan.
 Only fairly recently have they been embraced by animal lovers and conservationists.
 Brown bears are threatened by loss of habitat to farming and logging and human control of salmon rivers.
 In 2012, a photograph of an abnormally skinny bear was shown in the media that implied some bears were starving.

 Ainu Bear Rituals

-The Ainu had great reverence for bears, Bears were providers of food, fur and bone for tools.
+The Ainu are the indigenous people of northern Japan.
+They had great reverence for bears, Bears were providers of food, fur and bone for tools.
 They hunted them, kept them as pets, and performed exorcisms involving bear spirits.
 Sometimes bear cubs were caught and nursed by women.
 The bear supplied fur and meat and brought gifts from the deities and was regarded as the important mountain god in disguise.

 The most important Ainu rite was the “iyomante”, or the bear sending ritual.
 Conducted in the spring, it was essentially a funeral ritual for the most important Ainu deity and was intended to give the bear and mountain god spirit a proper send off before it returned to the mountains.
 A female bear and her cubs were caught.
 The bear was killed and her spirit was sent to the gods in a special ceremony.
 Her cubs were then raised by the Ainu for several years and they too were returned to the gods.